 For various reasons, most of the staff team left Above Bar Church for new opportunities around the time that David left.
 One of these was Peter Baker’s successor as Assistant Minister, Trevor Waldock, who took a team of people to plant a new ‘seeker-friendly’ church, Waterfront (later called Exilio), in the city.
 The next five years were an extremely difficult period for the church with some strongly opposed ideas as to what the future direction should be.
 David Abernethie came to act as moderator during the search for a new minister, and he provided some much-needed stability.
 It was at this point that the church changed from having a diaconate, concerned with both the direction of the church and practical matters, to a team of elders who lead the church along with the staff team.
 Deacons now are leaders of teams within the church which have specific practical responsibilities, and are called ministry leaders.

 The long search for a new minister came to an end when, in January 1997, Dr. John Balchin commenced his seven-year ministry.
 Since then the church leadership has shifted to an even more strongly team-based approach.
 John Risbridger (who arrived in late 2005) and Paul Webber (who joined the team in 2011).
 They are simply designated Ministers, and they work closely alongside the elders.
 Andrew Page returned to Above Bar in 2007 as a Minister, before stepping down in 2011 – with the wholehearted support of the leadership team – to work full time for The Mark Drama.
 Paul Allock, who had been in the church for more than 40 years and a minister since 1999, retired at the end of 2013 after which they worked with the Africa Inland Mission in Mbarara, Uganda, for two years.
 Tim Sutton joined the team as Minister for World Mission in the summer of 2013, leaving in 2015 to be the pastor of Westward Ho!
 Baptist Church.
 Read more about our leadership team, staff and ministry leaders on our People page.
+Chris Webb became a minister in 2019, and Paul Webber left in 2020.

 Recent years have seen the church embracing a revised statement of vision and values.
 These values are firmly in the tradition of what Above Bar Church has long stood for, and also go further to include all aspects of church life and its place in Southampton and the wider world.
 In 2012–2013, the possibilitiy of taking over the two shops below the church was explored by the leadership team and others, but it soon became apparent that the practical difficulties were so significant that the cost would be prohibitively high, and the plans were abandoned.
 What came out of the process, though, was a strong realisation that the vision of the church is about engaging with people in a wide range of practical, social and ultimately spiritual ways, not about developing building (our Big Breakfast community, for example).
 Formation School (originally the School of Missional Disciple-making) was launched in autumn of 2012, in partnership with Living Leadership, partly to train and equip leaders of our missional communities.